jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_reportviewer.md

 ### Modify the report criteria
 Change reports by selecting a different report from the Report list at the top of the Spotlight Report Viewer.
 Check the input fields are still correct and click **View Report**.

-If you change the report criteria (time frame, Spotlight on SQL Server or Connection Name), click **View Report** to see an updated version of the report.
+If you change the report criteria (time frame or Connection Name), click **View Report** to see an updated version of the report.

 ### Save / Export
 Save reports in PDF, or as an .xls (Microsoft Excel) file using the **Save** icon on the Report toolbar.